Founder of SomaLogic

-Larry Gold is the founder and chairman of the board, and former CEO of SomaLogic.
-Prior to SomaLogic, he also founded and was the chairman of NeXagen, Inc., which later became NeXstar Pharmaceuticals, Inc. In 1999, NeXstar merged with Gilead Sciences, Inc. to form a global organization committed to the discovery, development and commercialization of novel products that treat infectious diseases.
+Larry Gold is the founder and former Chairman and CEO of SomaLogic.
+Prior to SomaLogic, he also founded and was Chairman of NeXagen, Inc., which later became NeXstar Pharmaceuticals, Inc. In 1999, NeXstar merged with Gilead Sciences, Inc. to form a global organization committed to the discovery, development and commercialization of novel products that treat infectious diseases.

-During his nearly 10 years at NeXstar, Gold held numerous executive positions including Chairman of the Board, Executive Vice President of R&D, and Chief Science Officer.
-Before forming NeXagen, he also co-founded and served as Co-Director of Research at Synergen, Inc., a biotechnology company later acquired by Amgen, Inc. Gold recently became the CEO of Lab79, a new biotech company in Boulder, Colorado.
+During his nearly 10 years at NeXstar, Dr. Gold held numerous executive positions including Chairman of the Board, Executive Vice President of R&D, and Chief Science Officer.
+Before forming NeXagen, he co-founded and served as co-director of research at Synergen, Inc., a biotechnology company later acquired by Amgen, Inc. He is the CEO of Lab79, a biotech company in Boulder, Colorado.